antonbashir/dart-reactive-transport/README.md

 - `onComplete`: Handles completion events.
 - `onCancel`: Handles cancellation events.

+## ReactiveSubscriber

+The main class for reactive subscribers using the Iouring Transport library.

+### Method: `ReactiveSubscriber.subscribeCustom`

+Subscribes to a specified channel and receives messages as they arrive.

+- Parameters:
+  - `channel`: ReactiveChannel object to subscribe to.

 ## ReactiveChannel

 ReactiveChannel is an abstract mixin class defining the interface for a reactive channel.